Stride-Labs/stride/README.md

 ```
 git submodule update --init
 ```
-Install each module's corresponding dependencies
+Install the required packages for each module
 ```
 make local-install